-Maja from marketing and I, as product designer, were on a quest to craft the Centili website.
-So I started by exploring ideas on how we should present our product in the best way.
-Together we researched our competitive landscape and conducted some internal surveys, collected a valuable info and some extra insights from holding company’s colleagues.
-Then, we brainstormed, discussed features, made sitemaps, user flows… I started my design process by drawing sketches, drafts, concepts, wireframes, and storyboards before creating mockups and rapid prototypes.
+Maja from marketing and I, were on a quest to craft the Centili website.
+So, I started by exploring ideas on how we should present our product in the best way.
+Together we researched our competitive landscape and conducted some internal surveys, collected a valuable info and some extra insights and research from holding company’s colleagues.
+Then, we brainstormed, discussed features, made sitemaps, user flows… I started my design process by drawing sketches, drafts, concepts, wireframes, and storyboards before creating mockups and prototypes.

 ℹ Grids are very important!
 Make sure to use the grid wherever you can and you’ll thank me later.
 Here I used simple 12 column grid with a small gutter of around 10% of col’s width.
 Bootstrap’s grid is a good start for wrapping your head around basic grids, and for more in depth view, take a look at Grid Systems in Graphic Design classic.

 I wanted to create a Centili website visually unique and tailored to the audience we targeted.
 On the other side, stakeholders were gravitating to already proven design and principles of the holding company’s website.
 I understood why but that was not enough of a reason not to further tailor the website to our users.
 The problem was that brand authority parent company’s website had didn’t play a significant role here because our holding company is in telecommunications and messaging business and we are in payment and gaming industry.
 Our website should have reflected that.
 Take Google and Android for example, or even better Coca-Cola and Fanta.
 Drastic difference between those websites.

 I tried hard to explain my intentions and fought to defend my ideas.
 I tried to justify my reasons, but my idea almost entirely got rejected 😡.
 Moreover, that decision affected other parts of the design such as branding and product design.
 We basically tailored our designs to the users of our parent company’s products and services and not to our own!